ESL Activities

 I love to use this memory game with my ELL students who are learning new words.
 Beginner students can match pictures with words, while more advanced learners can use words and definitions.

-It’s challenging, fun and has a serious elements of competition to it.
+It’s challenging, fun, and has a serious element of competition to it.
 Sounds like something you want to try out in your Christmas lesson?
 Learn about it here: Concentration Memory Game.

 This is a simple speaking and listening activity that works well for talking about holidays.
 Each student in the class has to say a true statement about something they do at Christmas (or any other holiday that’s normally celebrated in the country you teach in).
 They should think of something that some, but not everyone in the class would do.